autosit/autosit.github.io/_posts/2020-04-22-ltp_reinforcement.md

 ---
 layout: post
-title: Long-term vessel prediction with reinforcement learning
+title: COLREG-compliant path following and collision avoidance with moving obstacles in the Trondheim fjord
 category: LTP
 ---
 ## Background